Keith Flint

-Keith Charles Flint (17 September 1969 – 4 March 2019) was an English singer, motorcyclist, dancer, and a vocalist of the electronic dance act The Prodigy.
+Keith Charles Flint (17 September 1969 – 4 March 2019) was an English dancer, and vocalist of the electronic dance act the Prodigy.
 Starting out as a dancer for the group, he became the vocalist and performed on the group's two UK number-one singles, "Firestarter" and "Breathe", both released in 1996.
 He was also the singer of his own band, Flint.

 Flint owned a motorcycle racing team, Team Traction Control, which won four Isle of Man TT races in 2015 and 2016, and competed in the British Superbike Championship.

 Early life

-Flint was born in Redbridge, London, to Clive and Yvonne Flint, on 17 September 1969.
+Keith Charles Flint was born in Goodmayes, an area in Ilford, in East London, to Clive and Yvonne Flint, on 17 September 1969.
 Clive Flint worked as an engineering consultant.
 Keith Flint was initially raised in East London, but in the mid-1970s his parents moved out to a quiet suburban cul-de-sac in Springfield, in Chelmsford, Essex.
 His childhood was described as unhappy, and he feuded with his parents, who parted when he was young.
 He attended the Boswells School in Chelmsford and moved to Braintree after leaving school.
 Flint was described as being a "bright boy with dyslexia" and was disruptive in class.
 He was expelled from school at the age of 15.
 Flint then worked as a roofer and later enthusiastically embraced the acid house scene of the late 1980s.
-Musically, Flint was a childhood fan of The Jam, and in the late 1980s he listened to bands like Siouxsie and the Banshees.
+Musically, Flint was a childhood fan of the Jam, and in the late 1980s he listened to bands like Siouxsie and the Banshees.

-In 1989, he appeared as the boy running in the video for the new beat act 101's video for Just As Long As I Got You.
+In 1989, he appeared as the boy running in the music video for the new beat act 101's video for "Just as Long as I Got You".